List of Essential Oil Notes for Blending and DIY Perfume

 Spicy Essential Oils

-Spicy oils have an affinity for the digestive system and for creating a sense of warmth which can ease sore and strained muscles and joints.
+Spicy oils have an affinity for the digestive system and for creating a sense of warmth, which can ease sore and strained muscles and joints.

 • Black Pepper